sendahug/send-hug-frontend/README.md

 7. **messages** - A messages screen.
 Displays a paginated list of messages sent to the user.
 8. **myPosts** - A sub-component of the userPage component.
 Displays a paginated list of posts by the user whose profile is viewed.
 9. **newItem** - A form component allowing users to create a new item (message or post).
+10. **notifications** - A tab component to display the latest notifications for the currently logged-in user.
-10. **popUp** - A sub-component displaying a popup screen with a form for editing items (posts or a user's display name).
+11. **popUp** - A sub-component displaying a popup screen with a form for editing items (posts or a user's display name).
-11. **searchResults** - A component to display the results of the user's search.
+12. **searchResults** - A component to display the results of the user's search.
-12. **userPage** - Displays the user's data as fetched from the backend, as well as a list of the user's posts (as myPost component).
+13. **userPage** - Displays the user's data as fetched from the backend, as well as a list of the user's posts (as myPost component).

 ### Interfaces